 You must answer all these as accurately as you can.

 Details about your tax returns and payment history

-We will need details about your lodged personal and business tax returns with the Australian Taxation Office, including:
+We'll need details about your lodged personal and business tax returns with the Australian Taxation Office, including both a:

-- a depreciation worksheet with details of the assets purchased
+- depreciation worksheet with details of the assets purchased.

 - your Tax Assessment Notice for a particular financial year